laristra/cinch/README.md

 Cinch is a set of utilities and configuration options designed to make cmake builds easy to use and manage.

+# General Features

+## Recursive Sub-Project Structure

+The cinch build system is designed to make modular code development easy.
+By modular, we mean that subprojects can be incorporated into a cinch-based top-level project, and they will be automatically added to the top-level project's build targets.
+This makes it easy to create new projects that combine the capabilities of a set of subprojects.
+This allows users to build up functionality and control the functionality of the top-level project.

+## Prevent In-Place Builds

+Cinch prohibits users from creating in-place builds, i.e., builds that are rooted in the top-level project directory of a cinch project.
+If the user attempts to configure such a build, cmake will exit with an error and instructions for how to clean up and create an out-of-source build.

 # Basic Structure

 Cinch eases build system maintainence by imposing a specific structure on